Safeguarding at Ingleton Primary School

 Welcoming visitors

-It is assumed that visitors with a professional role (i.e. a member of the police force or Early Help) will have the relevant clearance, but the office will endeavour to check this before admittance is granted and a note will be made of anybody entering without clearance.
+It is assumed that visitors with a professional role (i.e. a member of the police force or Early Help) will have the relevant clearance, but the office staff will endeavour to check this before admittance is granted and a note will be made of anybody entering without clearance.
 (This will then be followed up by office staff).
 We will also ensure that all students, teachers and coaches (e.g. peripatetic music staff, sports coaches) who work in our school on a regular basis have the necessary clearance.

 Child Protection Policy